 2021 PLAN VOCA Grantee Training

-Due to the continuing pandemic, the annual PLAN VOCA Grantee training was again held virtually.
+Due to the continuing pandemic, the annual PLAN VOCA Grantee training was again held virtually in 2021.
 Twelve webinars were offered throughout the month of June to allow grantees to satisfy the 10 hours of mandatory training that PCCD requires of VOCA grantees.

 The intended audience for these trainings was legal services programs, domestic violence programs and sexual assault programs who have VOCA grants.
 Others in these communities without VOCA grants were also welcome to attend.
 These webinars also offered CLE credit for live participation.
 Sessions will vary between 60 and 90 minutes.